josquin-research-project/jrp-scores/README.md

 volume number in the New Josquin Edition, and the last two digits indicate the enumerated position of the work within that volume.

-After the four-digit work number, an optional letter indicates a *movement*-level encoding of a work is found in the file.
+After the four-digit work number, an optional letter indicates that a *movement*-level encoding of a work is found in the file.
 This system is used for storing mass sections in separate files, where "a" is the first section (usually the Kyrie section), "b" is the second section (usually the Gloria section), and so on.